 SOMETIMES THE BEST LEADERSHIP MESSAGES COME FROM ATHLETIC ANGELS.

 Recovering your financial position in the midst of an economic downturn takes courage.
 Finding the right strategy to focus your thinking and energies is critical to business success.
-Sometimes, the learnings from other areas of hardship and striving can be usefully applied to the world of business.
+The learnings from other areas of striving can be applied to the business world.

 For example, in undertaking training for international events, some athletes employ philosophical thinking and strategic psychology to gain the winning edge.
 This approach to winning the game is useful for business leaders and managers seeking to re-group, refuel and restore financial solvency.